-priorities Teachers usually are dedicated towards values related to achievement.
+Teachers priorities are usually dedicated towards values related to achievement.
 It is nonetheless too narrow in the context of building the students' character.
-Educating students to hold their their surrounded concerns over environment, inclusive of the natural environment which is important to develop strong characters (good characters) in children.
+Educating students to hold their concerns over their surrounded environment, inclusive of the natural environment which is important to develop strong characters (good characters) in children.